Rest ice compression elevation RICE Treatment are rest and immobilization not good practice?

 Topical cooling with a cold pack or ice is frequently used therapeutically to reduce acute pain and inflammation of injured tissues.
 Topical cooling has also been used in an effort to boost recovery after athletic exercise.
 But does ice help recovery?

-Researchers at Duke University tested whether applications of ice were helpful in recovery after strength training- a type of eccentric exercise where muscle damage is induced as a result of the exercise.
-Eccentric training is defined as active contraction of a muscle occurring simultaneously with lengthening of the muscle.
+There was a 1992 study from Duke University (5).
+Let’s point out that Duke University’s men’s basketball team won the 1992 NCAA National Basketball Championship.
+This followed up a 1991 NCAA National Basketball Championship.
+So you would have to imagine that peak athletic performance is an important aspect of the Duke athletic program.
+Academics are also very important, so in 1992, researchers at Duke University tested whether applications of ice were helpful in physical recovery after strength training- a type of eccentric exercise where muscle damage is induced as a result of the exercise.
+Eccentric training is defined as the active contraction of a muscle occurring simultaneously with the lengthening of the muscle.

-- When the tissue is cooled through icing, peripheral blood perfusion can be reduced, in other words the blood vessels constrict and shut off the blood flow that brings in healing cells.
+- When the tissue is cooled through the icing, peripheral blood perfusion can be reduced, in other words, the blood vessels constrict and shut off the blood flow that brings in healing cells.

 - After the ice is removed, the blood perfusion may then return, but the blood vessels may not open for many hours after the ice application.